zheminzhou/SPARSE/docs/refseq.rst

 We also release a pre-compiled database named "refseq_20171014", on the basis of NCBI RefSeq at 2017.10.14, at http://enterobase.warwick.ac.uk/sparse/

-This database contains the MASH indexed master database and four default mapping databases.

-* representative
-* subpopulation
-* Virus
-* Eukaryota

-To use the database, just download everything in the folder, **refseq_20171014**

 ----------------
 Custom databases
 ----------------

 You can also create a custom database, or add in custom genomes to an old database.